-You can make your own by blending the five spices on the list but you can also just buy a pound that is pre blended.
-I was give one of these containers and it lasted for years, eventually succumbing to damage during the time we were moving from camper to house.
+You can make your own by blending the five spices on the list but you can also just buy a pound that is pre-blended.
+I was given one of these containers and it lasted for years, eventually succumbing to damage during the time we were moving from camper to house.

 Creating Spice Packets For Sealed Up Prepping Foods

 My husband had a brilliant idea when we first started sealing up beans and rice in mylar.
 He took sandwich baggies and created spice packets that were put in the mylar and sealed.
 This meant that every bag of food had some spices right there for use when needed.

 Think about how much you have to pay for a tiny box of mac and cheese with a sauce packet in it!
 Doing it this way you could put some cheese powder and powdered milk or yogurt and have your very own custom prepper mac and cheese that is high quality and inexpensive.

 An lb of organic white cheese powder is about $24 but it goes so far!
 I can buy a bag of this and cook with it for many months and use it for making snacks like cheese popcorn at home that is fresh and nowhere near $3 a bag!

 So when you are sealing up popcorn for prepping comfort food, put a cheese powder and powdered sour cream packet with some extra salt in there and you will have a real treat even during a tough scenario.
 If you have kids, small things like this can make them feel a little better during an emergency.